 - Non-steroidal anti-inflammatory medications such as ibuprofen and naproxen can help relieve pain and reduce swelling.

-If you still have pain and difficulty walking despite changes in footwear and other nonsurgical treatments, surgery might be an option.
+If you still have pain and difficulty walking despite changes in footwear and other nonsurgical treatments, your OSI orthopedic doctor may recommend surgery.
 Bunion surgery realigns bone, ligaments, tendons, and nerves so the big toe can be brought back to its correct position.
 Bunion surgery is done as an outpatient procedure.

 A long recovery is required after bunion surgery.
-Your foot will be bandaged, and it’s important to follow your doctor’s instructions for dressing care.
+Your foot will be bandaged, and it’s important to follow your OSI orthopedic surgeon’s instructions for dressing care.
 Do not move or change the dressing without first talking to your doctor.
-Your incision site will need to stay dry until your sutures are removed and your dressing can be changed in the OSI office, and once they’re removed your foot will require support in the form of a brace, shoe, or boot for six to 12 weeks.
+Your incision site will need to stay dry until your sutures are removed and your dressing can be changed in the OSI office.
+Once they’re removed your foot will require support in the form of a brace, shoe, or boot for 6 to 12 weeks.
 After that, rehab and toe exercises are important so you regain range of motion.
 A majority of patients who undergo bunion surgery experience a reduction of foot pain once the healing phase is complete.